Effective leadership in the new economy

 1. Personal Purpose

-The skills of leadership for the new economy start with the self – developing your ability to accurately assess and regulate yourself so that you can bring your full skill to situations that are often complex and ambiguous.
-The programme will build leaders’ skill at paying attention to their personal thoughts, feelings, sensations and impulses.
+The skills of leadership for the new economy start with the self – developing your abilities so that you can bring your full skill to situations that are often complex and ambiguous.
+The masterclass will help you pay attention to your personal thoughts, feelings, sensations and impulses.
 We will explore what identity is and what it means to be fully authentic – crucial strengths in the new age of leadership.

 2. Building Relationships

-The programme will allow leaders to focus on how they effectively take the perspective of others, read emotions and connect with them to build successful relationships.
-We will demonstrate how to collect and receive intensive feedback on how others perceive us.
+The programme will help you to take the perspective of others, read emotions and connect with them to build successful relationships.
+You will learn how to collect and receive intensive feedback on how others perceive us.
 This includes dealing with people who are different to us personally and culturally, as well as how to manage conflict and difficult conversations.
 These relationships are the key to translating personal purpose into effective leadership.

 3. Personal Impact and Communication Skills

-Finally, the programme will demonstrate to leaders how they can make a powerful personal impact and build new collaborations, both in written communication, one-to-one and with public speaking.
+Finally, the programme will show you how to can make a powerful personal impact and build new collaborations, through written communication, one-to-one interactions and public speaking.

 What you will learn

-On successful completion of the programme, leaders will be able to:
+On successful completion of the programme, you will be able to:

-- Understand new models of leadership based on personal purpose and relationship building.
+- Understand, and put into practice, new models of leadership based on personal purpose and relationship building.

-- Effectively understand and influence the impressions others form of you to build trust.
+- Build greater trust through understanding and influencing the impressions others form of you.

-- Be more effective at connecting with people and building relationships with people who are different.
+- Build more successful relationships and effective collaborations with people who are different.

 - Communicate more powerfully in a wide range of situations.